 Aurecon’s top creative minds are working in a close collaboration with the project’s delivery partners, “Facilitating this holistic collaborative design approach, our structural design team is co-located in a project design office with partners Lendlease and Populous.
 Aurecon’s building services team is also working closely with the project’s design and construct subcontractors” commented Joe Pirrello, Project Leader and Associate Structural Engineer at Aurecon.

 Work has started on Western Sydney’s newest sports stadium on the site of the old Pirtek stadium in Parramatta and is expected to open in 2019.
-The new Western Sydney Stadium will be able to bring a wide range of experiences to life for the surrounding community by creating a precinct that will be used for various sports including rugby league, football, rugby union, and other events such as concerts, markets and fairs.
+The new Bankwest Stadium will be able to bring a wide range of experiences to life for the surrounding community by creating a precinct that will be used for various sports including rugby league, football, rugby union, and other events such as concerts, markets and fairs.